johnrudolph/beast-master/rules.md

 - **Spawn an Acolyte**: For the cost of 1 Movement, place an Acolyte from your hand onto your Colossus’s space.
 You may immediately move that Acolyte to an adjacent space for free using Road Movement.

 # Control
-You must control spaces in order to harvest them at the end of each Epoch.
+You must control spaces in order to harvest them at the end of each Age.
 How do you control a space?

 | # of Colossi on the space| Who controls the space (in case of a tie, neither player has control) |
 |----------|----------|